 RCM scanning unit is connected via standard C-mount adapters between the microscope and camera.
 The laser light is fed into the RCM unit via a single mode fibre connector (both standard connectors).

-In order to obtain the 170nm resolution the highest NA lenses available have to be used.
-Please use lenses with 1.49, 1.45 or 1.40 NA.
+In order to obtain the 170nm resolution, the highest NA (>1.40) lenses available have to be used.
+See the table below for the optimal combination of objective lens and camera resolution.

-Hamamatsu Flash4, and Andor iXON897 have been tested with RCM.
 Theoretically, any microscope camera with a C-mount connector, external trigger, and similar specifications as the two above (the pixel size of 6.45 um is ideal for 60x & 100x imaging on the RCM), may work.
+Tested camera models include:

 RCM drivers are available LabView (free of charge), uManager / ImageJ (Fiji) (free of charge), and Nikon NIS Elements (at cost).

 Wavelengths: from 405 upwards.
-RCM is designed as a 4 colour system as standard.
+RCM is designed as a 4 colour system.
 We offer a flexible laser solution that can be equipped with 1 to 4 lasers.
 Laser lines can be upgraded at later stage as well.
 As the RCM is so sensitive, we only need low power lasers (max 25mW).
-The advantage of these low power lasers is that the lifetime is much longer.
+The advantage of the low power lasers is the significantly longer lifetime.